JonathanAMichaels/PixelProcessingPipeline/README.md

 Each time a sort is performed, a new folder will be created in the experiment directory with the date and time of the sort.
 Inside this folder will be the sorted data, the phy output files, and a copy of the ops used to sort the data.
 The original OpenEphys data will not be modified.

-#### Micromamba Activation
+#### Conda Activation
 Every time you open a new terminal, you must activate the environment.
-If micromamba was used, activate the environment using

-    micromamba activate pipeline
+    conda activate pipeline

 #### Final Usage Steps
 The first time you process an experiment, call